SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_display.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

-By changing thw window and level values, you can change the brightness and contrast of the image.
+By changing the window and level values, you can change the brightness and contrast of the image.

 	Change window value: move the vertical slider or modify the value in the first text field Change level value: change the length of the slider or modify the value in the second text field